-THE YEAR WITHOUT SMELL
+~ THE YEAR WITHOUT SMELL ~

-Even though the human nose has the capacity to distinguish upward of 1 trillion different smells, it could be argued that 2020 is a year where scent is largely absent.
+The human nose has the capacity to distinguish upward of 1 trillion different smells, however, it could be argued that 2020 is a year where scent is absent.
 Due to COVID-19 hundreds of thousands of people have suffered anosmia (loss of smell) and/or parosmia (distorted smells).
 Those lucky enough to avoid the deadly virus still have masks to contend with, which stifle local scents.
 On top of this, closed borders and grounded flights remind us that new adventures, and thus new smells, are currently beyond our reach.
 I started to consider what we miss, by losing scent, and why our rather lacklustre smellscapes have gone somewhat unnoticed.

 “An exquisite pleasure had invaded my senses, something isolated, detached, with no suggestion of its origin.”— Proust, In Search of Lost Time